WooCommerce checkout validation is crucial for a smooth order process and efficient order management.

 Later in this blog, we will share how to validate each field in line validation and also validate phone nubmber for chosen country.

-In this section, we’ll show you how to create a custom checkout with inline validation for a smoother shopping experience.
-Plus add phone field validation with automatic country flag and prefix.
+In this section, we’ll show you how to create an inline WooCommerce checkout validation for a smoother shopping experience.
+Plus, add phone field validation with automatic country flag and prefix.

 We’ll use FunnelKit Funnel Builder to replace the basic WooCommerce checkout with a more user-friendly, multi-step form.
 This will help reduce cart abandonment, as 28% of shoppers leave due to a lengthy, confusing checkout process.